 Although there are several schedules to visit the Vatican with a guided tour, it is recommended that you choose early in the morning to avoid coinciding with the peak hours of the Vatican Museums.
 Also, it is important to note that tours that include a visit to St. Peter's Basilica after 2:00 p.m. do not guarantee access to the Basilica.

 How to get to the Vatican

-The Vatican is far from the historical center of Rome, but, contrary to what many people think, it can be reached on foot from tourist spots such as Piazza Navona or Campo di Fiori.
-In any case, the easiest way to get there is to take the metro line A to Ottaviano S. Pietro.
+Although it is a bit far away, the Vatican can be reached from the center of Rome by walking from tourist spots such as Piazza Navona or Campo di Fiori.
+In any case, the easiest option is to take metro line A to Ottaviano S. Pietro.

 Eating in the area

 Leave the area for lunch unless your guide gives you a specific recommendation for eating near the Vatican.
 Be aware that most places near St. Peter's Square will be expensive and some may commit the grave sin of offering you a plate of reheated pasta or pizza.

 It is not recommended that you take a guided tour of the Vatican Museums with children unless it is specifically adapted for them.
 The tour is too long for the little ones, the museums are crowded and they won't enjoy it and you won't enjoy it.
 As for baby strollers, they can be chaotic during rush hour.

 Avoid hiring the "guides" who will approach you in St. Peter's Square.
 Many are unofficial and are not qualified to give a quality guided tour.